Six days of international dialogue on the most important challenges we face:

 The goal of this event is to deepen and widen understanding about the kind of values, worldviews, policies, and actions needed to transition toward an ecological civilization.
 That entails getting to the root causes of our complex and interconnected social-environmental challenges, and building a new civilization around a life-affirming ecological paradigm for the long-term wellbeing of people and the planet.
 Hence, this year's international forum on ecological civilization will be dialogical and solutions-oriented in nature.

-Plenaries will feature leading thinkers that will inspire, inform, and guide conference conversations.
-These sessions will be simultaneously translated (currently English and Mandarin).
-Details on plenary speakers forthcoming.
+Each day will begin with a 1hr plenaries panel discussion featuring leading thinkers that will inspire, inform, and guide conference conversations.
+These sessions will be simultaneously translated (currently English, Korean, and Mandarin).
+These moderated conversations will be guided by fundamental questions including those submitted in real time by conference participants.
+Learn more about our plenary panels.

-Following the plenary session, the majority of our time together will be spent in breakout groups.
-Each group will engage in constructive dialogue, aided by the "Discussion Guide for Ecological Civilization" document.
-Using Zoom meetings, and collaboration software, each small group will take notes on their conversation--articulating values, worldviews, policies, and actions for transitioning toward an ecological civilization.
-Notes from these small group discussion sessions will be collected and synthesized into a common vision for transformation in the 6 key areas being explored in this conference.
-The notes will be redrafted into a single vision statement that all conference participants will be invited to sign, indicating support for the vision and encouraging distribution within their global networks.
+The majority of our time together will be spent in breakout groups focusing on the topic of the day.
+Following the plenary panel, conference participants will be sorted into small groups for 2hrs of constructive dialogue, aided by the "Discussion Guide for Ecological Civilization" document.
+This isn't a time to merely observe, but to engage!
+In live Zoom conversation with other conference participants from around the world, representing a vast array of knowledge and experience, these each small group explore and articulate the values, worldviews, policies, and actions needed for transitioning toward an ecological civilization.
+Each group will assign a notetaker.
+Notes from these small group discussion sessions will be collected and synthesized into a common vision for transformation in the key areas being explored in this conference, representing a commitment to a global paradigm shift for the long-term wellbeing of people and the planet.

 NO PAPER READING